MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 #### Export Artifacts

 Usually, multiple implementation teams work over several Microsoft Sentinel instances to generate necessary artifacts and validate them.
-With the idea of reusing existing artifacts, an organization can implement automatic processes for getting the artifact definitions from existing environments.
+With the goal of reusing existing artifacts, your organization can implement automatic processes for getting the artifact definitions from existing environments.
 Automation can also supply information on any artifacts created by different development teams during implementation.
 The following diagram shows an example artifact extraction process.

 ![Microsoft Sentinel artifact extraction process](./media/artifact-extraction-process.png)